kadacode/ESP32_storage_room_module/README.md

 Install the following libraries: Adafruit_Unified_Sensor, CayenneMQTT, DallasTemperature, DHT_sensor_library, OneWire, scd30-master, SparkFun_BME280, SparkFun_SCD30_Arduino_Library

-First-time coding so surely it is incomplete and not optimised.
+First coding project so it sure is incomplete and not optimised.
 So far it seems to work.
 Feel free to improve and share.

 Some pictures are included to get a sense of the build and functioning.